wamonite/relapse/README.markdown

 jQuery is licensed under the terms of the [MIT License](https://github.com/jquery/jquery/blob/master/MIT-LICENSE.txt).

 Prism.js is licensed under the terms of the [MIT License](https://github.com/PrismJS/prism/blob/master/LICENSE).

+Lightbox is licesned under the terms of the MIT License](https://github.com/lokesh/lightbox2/blob/master/LICENSE).

 ## Contact